A note on increasing paths in countable hypergraphs: Introduction

-Recently, Arman, Elliott, and R{\"o}dl \cite{arman} extended this problem to countable hypergraphs.
-Namely, they formulated several notions of infinite increasing paths for $k$-uniform hypergraphs, along with key results such as Theorems \ref{thm_hyper_vertex} and \ref{thm_hyper}.
+Recently, Arman, Elliott, and R\"odl \cite{arman} extended this problem to countable hypergraphs.
+Namely, they formulated the notion of an infinite increasing (loose) path on $k$-uniform hypergraphs, along with key results such as Theorems \ref{thm_hyper_vertex} and \ref{thm_hyper}.
 A comprehensive treatment on this topic and its variants can be found in Elliott's doctoral thesis \cite{elliott}.

 \begin{definition} Let $H$ be a $k$-uniform hypergraph.
 An \emph{infinite path} in $H$ is a sequence $v_1v_2\dots$ of distinct vertices of $H$, along with its corresponding sequence $e_0e_1\dots$ of edges such that $e_i = \{v_{(k-1)i+1}, v_{(k-1)i+2}, \dots, v_{(k-1)i+k}\}$ for $i \ge 0$. \end{definition}